Perfect 1-Day Sydney Itinerary: Taronga Zoo, The Rocks & Harbour Bridge

 6. The Rocks

-7. Sydney by night
+7. Sydney by Night

 Sydney skyline | Photo: Travel In Culture

-The cable car at Taronga Zoo allows for breathtaking views | Photo: Travel In Culture
+The cable car at Taronga Zoo offers breathtaking views over Sydney and the harbour | Photo: Travel In Culture

-4-day itinerary for Sydney
+4-day Sydney itinerary

-15 things to do in Melbourne
+15 cool things to do in Melbourne

 Road safety Australia/your country

-Of course Taronga Zoo features Australian kangaroos | Photo: Travel In Culture
+Naturally, Taronga Zoo features Australian kangaroos, one of the country’s most iconic animals | Photo: Travel In Culture

 The Rocks Discovery Museum | Photo: Travel In Culture